 Mitigation

-If a Force Majeure Event occurs the Affected Party must, as soon as practicable after the occurrence of that Force Majeure Event and for as long as the effects of that Force Majeure Event persist, use reasonable endeavours (including by implementing Good Industry Practice, by expending any reasonable amount and by rescheduling manpower and resources) to mitigate the consequences of that Force Majeure Event and (where applicable) mitigate any resulting impact on the performance of the obligations of the Affected Party.
+If a Force Majeure Event occurs the Affected Party must, as soon as practicable after the occurrence of that Force Majeure Event and for as long as the effects of that Force Majeure Event persist, use reasonable endeavours (including by implementing Good Industry Practice) to mitigate the consequences of that Force Majeure Event and (where applicable) mitigate any resulting impact on the performance of the obligations of the Affected Party.

-Any period of extension or suspension granted by the Commonwealth due to a Force Majeure Event under this Agreement shall exclude any delay in the performance of the affected obligation attributable to a failure by the Affected Party to comply with clause 21.7(a).
+Any period of extension or suspension to which the Operator is expressly entitled under this Agreement due to a Force Majeure Event under this Agreement shall exclude any delay in the performance of the affected obligation attributable to a failure by the Affected Party to comply with clause 19.7(a).

 Impact on payments